 Twice weekly, on Tuesdays and Thursdays, students sit under the preaching ministry of a faculty member, alumnus or guest speaker during chapel services.
 Chapel is also broadcast live online via this website.
 Watch Chapel »

 The New Testament model for ministry training is a discipleship model.
 Discipleship labs at TMS are a way for professors and local pastors to get to know students and their needs, and to disciple them throughout their program.
 Personal Holiness »

 The Master’s Seminary Library is a critical component of student scholarship.
 Hard copy resources number in the hundreds of thousands, and electronic libraries additionally provide virtually every tool the student could desire for his studies.

-A recent addition to the campus, the Steeple House Coffee store had provided a new and popular place to grab a hot beverage or treat, and fellowship with others throughout the day.
+A recent addition to the campus, the Steeple House Coffee shop has provided a new and popular place to grab a hot beverage or treat, and fellowship with others throughout the day.
 Seminary students also assist in its operation.
+Hours & Menu »

-Grace Grill is a reasonably priced on-campus eatery with fresh and delicious foods for a variety of tastes, and provides many a meal for a student who forgot to bring his lunch.
-It’s also a great place to meet with faculty and others throughout the week.
+Grace Grill is a reasonably priced on-campus eatery with fresh and delicious foods for a variety of tastes.
+It’s also a great place to meet with faculty and fellow students throughout the week.
+Hours & Menu »

 WHAT ABOUT MY FAMILY?